Table of Contents

 {

-/** assetId from previous step */
+/** Corresponds to the assetId from the previous step */

 "model": assetInfo.assetId,

-/** Specify model animation here */
+/** Model animation to play can be specified here */

 "anim-autoplay": assetInfo.animation ? assetInfo.animation : "",